 Acknowledgements: Terry Foust, AuD, CCC-A/SLP; & Jan Buhrmann, PhD ver the past two decades, tremendous progress has been made in ensuring that newborns in the U.S. receive a hearing screening shortly after birth.
-This represents a significant achievement in that approximately 1 to 3 children per 1,000 are being identified with hearing loss shortly after birth that can potentially receive the benefits of early intervention.
-It is important to remember, however, that of the nearly 2% of children who do not pass the newborn screen, approximately 35% cannot be documented as having received diagnostic or intervention services (Centers for Disease Control and Prevention, 2011).
-Injury, illness, or genetic factors can cause hearing loss at any time in a child's life, and by school age, approximately 6 to 7 per 1,000 can be expected to have a permanent hearing loss (Bamford et al., 2007; National Institute on Deafness and Other Communication Disorders, 2007).
+As a result, 1 to 3 children per 1,000 are being identified with hearing loss shortly after birth, and these infants can potentially receive the benefits of early intervention.
+It is important to remember, however, that of the subgroup of children not passing the newborn screen, approximately 30% could not be documented as having received needed follow-up services (Centers for Disease Control and Prevention, 2013).
+Additionally, injury, illness, or genetic factors can cause hearing loss at any time in a child's life.
+By school age, approximately 6 to 7 per 1,000 can be expected to have a permanent hearing loss (Bamford et al., 2007; National Institute on Deafness and Other Communication Disorders, 2007).